magnusnordlander/fifty-fifty/README.md

 A grinder controller for my Mazzer Major

 ## Status
 This project is in use and development.
-Current PCB Revision is Revision B.
+Current PCB Revision is Rev C.

-*There will be both a Rev C and a Rev D PCB*.
-The Rev B PCB works, but it needs a trace cut (or the R2 resistor not soldered).
-The Rev C PCB will address this.
+*There will be a Rev D PCB*.
 The Rev D PCB will adjust the fit for a Futurekit FB20 box (it's currently slightly too large, and the mounting holes are misaligned).

+### Changelog

+* Rev A: First revision board
+* Rev B: Substantial changes.
+ADS1232 load cell interface, SMT components, fully populated UEXT connector (was printed).
+  * Errata: Resistor R2 never should have existed.
+Remove R2 or cut trace from R2 to GND.
+  * Errata: R3 and R4 silk screens are flipped around.
+They're the same value though, so it doesn't make any material difference.
+* Rev C: Removed the resistor that was R2 in Rev B (hasn't been printed), fixed silk screen, added dots for SMT ICs.
+  * Errata: Doesn't quite fit in the intended Futurekit FB20 box.

 ## Overview